codidact/co-design/docs_src/components/header.md

 A header consists of the following elements:

 - An element with the class `.header` as container for everything.
-This should be a `&lt;header&gt;` element for semantic reasons.
+This should be a `<header>` element for semantic reasons.
     - A header container `.header--container` that is either centered or not (with or without `.container`).
 This contains all header items, in this order:
         - A header brand (`.header--brand`), which contains the brand name and information for the current site, in this order:
             - Any count of small captions/links for the network/ownership of the site. (`a.header--instance-name`)